rajanim/selective-search/README.md

 ## Getting started

 ### Compile
-To compile the current version of selective-search, you will need Apache Maven which will take care of importing all the libraries dependencies.
-After downloading the project, you can compile it from the repository directory by executing following commands
+To compile the current version of selective-search, you will need the following list of software running on your machine.
-        mvn clean install -DskipTests
+* Java, Scala, Apache Maven (versions as listed in version compatibility section)

+ In order to verify the above listed softwares are running on your machine, confirm with commands below.
+ * `java -version`
+    *  java version "1.8.0_31"
+ * `scala -version`
+    * Scala code runner version 2.11.8
+ * `mvn -version`
+    * Apache Maven 3.3.9

     ### Features

 ## Examples